Abil-Shrestha/Abil-Shrestha/README.md

 -------------------

 * 🌍  I'm based in New york
-* 🧠  I'm Currently learning Object Oriented Programming and Next.Js.
+* 🧠  I'm Currently learning Next.Js.
 * 🤝  I'm open to collaborate on Interesting Projects

 ### Skills